subhoshrighosh/GitSeries_Batch1/Priya_Aggarwal/github_guide.md

-# Complete guide about git and GitHub.
+# Complete guide about git and GitHub.📔
 ------------------------------------------------------------------------------
-# 1. What exactly do u mean by Git and Github?
+*1. What exactly do u mean by Git and Github?*
 Ans.
 Git is a popular control system which is installed and it maintains all your local system and gives you a self-contained record if your ongoing programming versions.
 Git is easy to learn and has a tiny footprint with lightning-fast